nuclio/nuclio/docs/reference/api-gateway/index.rst

 Essentially, it is a proxy that forwards requests to your functions and returns the response.
 It can be used to invoke your functions, and can provide authentication, canary deployments and other features.

+.. note:: The API Gateway feature is available only for kubernetes-based deployments

 See how to create and invoke your functions with the Nuclio API Gateway in different ways:

 .. toctree::